Be honest: are you doing everything you can to hype up your app’s users and keep them in the loop?

 - How will you ask for their input and feedback?

 Start by asking a small number of people to test your product and then slowly increase the number of beta testers until you reach an optimal number.
+Below is an invitation example from Trello:

 Here’s some more quick advice: make sure that you’re sending emails to people who are really interested in your product and would be willing to send you useful feedback about any bugs they discover.